When to Think and When to Look: Uncertainty-Guided Lookback: Improvement

 \subsection{Results}

+Controller necessity is confirmed by the periodic ablation: on MMMU-val (4B), periodic insertion is consistently worse than our uncertainty-guided trigger.
+For Qwen3-VL, periodic lookback yields 51.1/53.8/54.5/59.1/57.7 for $n=1\ldots5$, compared with 59.3 for Original Thinking and 61.6 for ours.
+InternVL shows the same pattern (52.2/54.9/54.0/60.4/56.9 vs.\ 57.8 Original and 59.2 ours).
+This supports the claim that insertion \emph{location} matters: frequent or fixed insertion can break semantic continuity, while adaptive insertion preserves useful trajectories.
+For completeness, uncertainty-only branching (without lookback phrase injection) yields smaller and less stable gains than full lookback-when-uncertain, indicating that branching alone does not reliably recover visual grounding once the chain has already drifted.

 To assess generality, we evaluate on \mmmuval and five established vision–language benchmarks.
 MMBench~\cite{liu2023mmbench} and MMStar~\cite{chen2024mmstar} probe broad multimodal capabilities, while MathVista~\cite{lu2023mathvista}, MathVision~\cite{wang2024mathvision}, and MathVerse~\cite{zhang2024mathverse} focus on visual mathematical reasoning.
 Detailed \mmmuval results are reported in Tab.~\ref{tab:mmmu_res}, and cross-benchmark results in Tab.~\ref{tab:others_res}.
+Unless noted otherwise, tabled baselines are Thinking variants of the same checkpoints.
 On \mmmuval, our method consistently improves both accuracy and efficiency over the original Qwen3-VL Thinking models across all sizes (Tab.~\ref{tab:mmmu_res}).
 For example, on the 4B model our lookback variant raises Pass@1 from 59.3\% to 61.6\% while using only about 57\% of the original tokens, and the sampling variant pushes Pass@1 to around 62.0\% with a similar or slightly larger reduction in token usage.
 At 8B and 32B, we observe comparable overall gains (roughly $+2$–$+3$ absolute points) while cutting token usage by about one third.
 These improvements are particularly pronounced in specialist domains such as Diagnostics and Laboratory Medicine or Energy and Power, where Pass@1 can improve by up to $+5$–$+6.5$ points with 35–40\% fewer tokens.
 Taken together, these results indicate that our method shifts the Pareto frontier on \mmmuval: for a fixed token budget we achieve higher accuracy, and for a fixed accuracy target we require substantially fewer tokens.